Straight Talk with Hank Paulson

 In the second episode, Hank speaks with two leading experts on US-China relations, Ely Ratner and Evan Feigenbaum.
 They discuss a current framework for the US-China relationship, how the US can properly balance national security with economic progress, and where the US can achieve positive results while navigating a number of important conflicts with China.

 Larry Bacow, President of Harvard, and Rafael Reif, President of MIT

 The status of many foreign students remains fragile, despite recent lawsuits led by Harvard and MIT challenging a homeland security visa rule that would have forced foreign students to leave or face deportation if they did not attend in-person classes.
 It was followed quickly by a barrage of lawsuits and an avalanche of public support, leading the government to rescind the rule and refueling a conversation about US competitiveness and treatment of foreign students.
-In this episode, Hank speaks with the presidents of Harvard and MIT on this important issue.
+In this episode, Hank speaks with the presidents of Harvard and MIT, Larry Bacow and Rafael Reif, on this important issue.